 More often than not, we come across a new recipe that calls for butter.
 And while it’s usually easy to substitute margarine or oil, it’s more difficult to replace the butter in these recipes.
 As a result, you might find yourself wondering if you can use butter in a Whirley Pop.

-A Whirley Pop Pot is a tool that allows you to pop a fresh batch of corn in just a few minutes with the oil of your choice instead of the congealed fake butter used in microwaveable popcorn bags.
+With the aid of a Whirley Pop Pot, you can quickly and easily pop a fresh batch of corn using the oil of your choosing as opposed to the hardened fake butter found in microwaveable popcorn packets.

 The answer is yes—as long as the butter is at room temperature.
 Butter is made up of a melted mixture of vegetable and dairy fats.
 The ratio of fat in butter is 80% vegetable oil, 10% water, and 10% milk proteins.
 Basically, the casein proteins in milk can keep the liquid butter from solidifying.
 This casein also binds water which makes butter very soft and spreadable.